 Windows Autopilot is reliable way to deploy Windows and is being currently used by many large organizations.
 We also see Microsoft improving Autopilot by adding more improvements to it.
 Windows AutoPilot can help you deploy Windows 10 faster and save your time and money.

-In this post I will cover about the Windows Autopilot basics, process overview, Autopilot prerequisites and then I will show you how to set up Windows Autopilot in Microsoft Intune.
-You can also consider this post as beginners guide to setup Windows Autopilot Deployment.
+In this post, I will cover about the Windows Autopilot basics, process overview, Autopilot prerequisites, and then I will show you how to set up and configure Windows Autopilot in Microsoft Intune.
+You can also use this guide to getting started with Windows Autopilot Deployment.

 What is Windows Autopilot ?